 In Ikalukrok Creek aquatic invertebrate density varied from a low of 3.6 invertebrates/m3 to a high of 28.9 invertebrates/m3 (Figure 38).
 The percent chironomids generally exceeded the EPT in the earlier sample years, except for the July 1998 sample.
-Between 2016 - 2018, percent EPT was higher than chironomids, but percent chironomids was higher in 2019 (Figure 39).
-The higher percent EPT in those years was primarily due to mayflies and stoneflies which may have been drifting from the upper reaches of the system.
-Taxa richness was highly variable, from a low of 10 taxa in 1998 to a high of 29 taxa in 2018 (Figure 40).
+In 2016 to 2018 percent EPT was higher than chironomids (Figure 39).
+The high numbers of mayflies and stoneflies in those years were likely drifting from higher quality habitat in the upper reaches of the system.
+Taxa richness has been highly variable, from a low of 10 taxa in 1998 to a high of 29 taxa in 2018 (Figure 40).

 Figure 38.
-Average aquatic invertebrate densities (± 1SD) in Ikalukrok Creek.
+Average aquatic invertebrate densities ± 1SD in Ikalukrok Creek.